 About buyouts and acquisitions

 The term “buyout” and “acquisition” are often utilized interchangeably, but in the context of flood protection, both refer generally to the purchase of private property by the government for public use.
-Not all acquisition programs are the same, depending on federal, state and local regulations that have enacted the program.
+Not all acquisition programs are the same, depending on federal, state, and local regulations that have enacted the program.
 It is much more common to hear about buyout programs, which are enacted through FEMA after a federally-declared disaster.
-These programs purchase property in high risk areas in order to prevent losses from future disasters.
+These programs purchase property in high-risk areas to prevent losses from future disasters.
 After properties are purchased through a buyout program, the land is converted to open space.
-Participation in these programs are completely voluntary.
+Participation in these programs is completely voluntary.

 A flooded property from the Metropolitan Water Reclamation District of Chicago - Chicago, Illinois